hashicorp/vault/website/source/docs/secrets/transit/index.html.md

     By default, the secrets engine will mount at the name of the engine.
 To enable the secrets engine at a different path, use the `-path` argument.

-1. Create a named encryption key ring:
+1. Create a named encryption key:

     ```text
     $ vault write -f transit/keys/my-key
     Success!
 Data written to: transit/keys/my-key
     ```

-    Usually each application has its own encryption key ring.
+    Usually each application has its own encryption key.

 ## Usage